FKnottenbelt/LS_120/OOP_design/testing.md

 However, this will not break the test if you change the interface.
 (like rename the diameter method in a wheel like object)

-If you change an interface, all player of the role should inplement the new rol.
+If you change an interface, all player of the role should implement the new rol.
 To make sure you don't forget test double playing the role is to document the role.
 Assert the fact that a class plays the rol and